afeldscher/PerformanceDesignPatterns/index.md

 ### Methodology
 The initial approach for this term was to read a few chapters of *Optimizing Java*.
 This book provided a very practical approach for optimizing code compared to the papers read last term which were very theoretical.

 Once that was complete, I began to explore test implementations that could exhibit the JIT Optimizations I had been reading about.
-This lead to the prime number finding code, which is outlined in the presentations below.
-Prime number finding was selected as the sample problem because it requires a relatively trivial implementation that yields a CPU bound known complex problem.
+After some thought, I implemented a simple algorithm to find prime numbers up to a specified limit.
+This is outlined in the presentations below.
+Prime number finding was perfect starting point because it is a relatively trivial implementation that is fully CPU bound.
+This allowed me to easily scale the length of the test and have easily reproduceable results.

 Now that I had tested JIT Optimizations and seen how code changes affected JIT, I was curious to see how JIT had changed over time.
 I reran the last iteration of the Prime Test code against 3 different versions of Java to compare their performance.